The Secret of Rebuilding Jerusalem: Attributing the Destruction to Ourselves

 Lesson No. 8 | Sunday, Parashas Bechukosai, 14 Iyar 5755 (Continued from No. 7)

-Reb Noson of Breslov teaches that the path to bringing Mashiach and rebuilding the Beis HaMikdash (Holy Temple) passes through taking absolute personal responsibility for the Churban (destruction).
+Rebbe Noson of Breslov teaches that the path to bringing Mashiach and rebuilding the Beis HaMikdash (Holy Temple) goes through taking absolute personal responsibility for its destruction.
 When a person judges himself, guards his eyes, and understands that all his criticism of others is a mistake, he removes the harsh judgments of the nations of the world and brings the Geulah (Redemption) closer.

 Crying Over Jerusalem Out of Personal Responsibility